Posted: 11/4/21 | November 4th, 2021

 I always start my trips off with a free walking tour.
 They’re a budget-friendly way to see the main sights, learn a little history, meet other travelers, and get access to an expert local guide who can answer all my questions.

-Free Tour Oslo organizes daily tours that last 90 minutes and are a solid introduction to the city.
-Make sure to tip the guide when the tour ends!
+Free Tour Oslo organizes daily tours that last 90 minutes.
+They’re a solid introduction to the city.
+Just make sure to tip the guide when the tour ends!

 2. Enjoy the View at the Opera House